Martonai/questionnare-skidrow/Documents/FunctionSpecification.md

 * The users, who can fill the survey and the questionnaire
 * Database, which can store the results of the questionnaire

-The first screen will be a registration interface, where users can register.
+The first screen will be a home page where the user contributor have to click on the Quiestionnaire.
-After a succesfull registration, users has to login.
-After succesfull login, users can complete a short survey, after they can complete the questionnaire.
+After clicking on the questionnaire, users can complete a short survey, after they can complete the questionnaire.
 If users has completed the survey or the questionnaire they can submit the answers, and the PHP application will save the result to a database.

 ## 10.Function-requirements compilance